 I made a list of the products we would need and then made a trip to a few stores to pick them up.
 I have to say, I was actually a little annoyed when most of them didn’t have what we needed.
 Isn’t that what stores are for?
 I decided to order a lot of what we needed online to know they would be here and for the convenience.
 I’ll link all products below.

-These sections contain affiliate links in which I get commission for purchases or clicks made at no additional cost to you.
+These sections contain affiliate links.
 Thank you for your continued support.

 The first step we did was take the table outside and to get it prepped.
 This didn’t take much to do other than give it a quick wipe down and take the cushions off the chairs.
 We then used a hand sander starting with a lower grit size (80) and then working our way up and ended with a fine grit to finish.
 We knew with having two little ones we wanted to rough up the edges so it didn’t have a perfect look.